String Theory from Maximal Supersymmetry

 while the counting at higher orders can be found in the first row of Table \ref{tab:solution_ansatz_G6}.
 For example, at order $\mathcal{O}(s^1)$, the 8 parameters correspond to 3 parameters from the constant terms in $V_{6,2}$, $V_{6,3}$ and $V_{6,4}$ in \reef{eq:ansatz6pt_refined} and the five $\mathcal{O}(s^1)$ coefficients from $V_{6,1}$ in \reef{V61ansatz}.
 The $Q_{6,i}$'s do not contribute until order $\mathcal{O}(s^2)$ because of the four powers of momentum in the Levi–Civita contraction.

 Now that we have determined an efficient ansatz for $G_6$, we simply compute the full $[34]=0$ residue of \reef{scalarZ1ans} and compare it to that of \reef{eq:Ressq34MT}.\footnote{As in the 5-point analysis, this is done using the BCFW trick from Appendix \ref{app:BCFW_residues} to ensure that the residue satisfies the appropriate momentum conservation.
-In practice, we solve the systems numerically using arbitrary rational kinematics and, for large linear systems, finite field methods \cite{Mangan:2023eeb}.} This fixes a vast number of parameters in $G_6$ in terms of the coupling $g$ and the 4- and 5-point EFT couplings $a_{k,q}$, $v_{k,r}$, and $q_{k,r}$.
-Next, matching the $\<34\>=0$ residue completely fixes the free parameters in $G_6$, showing that our ansatz for $G_6$ was not only sufficient but also minimal; see Table \ref{tab:solution_ansatz_G6} for the parameter count at each step.
+In practice, we solve the systems numerically using rational kinematics and, for large linear systems, finite field methods \cite{Mangan:2023eeb}.} This fixes a vast number of parameters in $G_6$ in terms of the coupling $g$ and the 4- and 5-point EFT couplings $a_{k,q}$, $v_{k,r}$, and $q_{k,r}$.
+Next, matching to the $\<34\>=0$ residue fixes the remaining free parameters in $G_6$, showing that our ansatz for $G_6$ was not only sufficient but also minimal; see Table \ref{tab:solution_ansatz_G6} for the parameter count at each step.